/ Marietta Work Accident Lawyer

 Our firm guides clients through the career transition journey, ensuring they get the guidance needed to move forward professionally.

-If you’ve been hurt on the job, getting a skilled attorney is essential to protect your rights and receive the full financial recovery.
-At Boyadzhyan Law Firm, we focus on representing workers’ compensation matters in Marietta, Ohio, providing personalized legal strategies tailored to each client’s unique situation.
+If you’ve been injured at work, having the right legal support is crucial to protect your rights and obtain the compensation you deserve.
+At Boyadzhyan Law Firm, we specialize in handling job-related injury claims in Marietta, Ohio, providing custom case plans tailored to each client’s unique situation.

 Our services include: